Why subscribe?

 In between I have done seminars, training courses and consulting for a number of universities as well as the Poynter Institute, the Global Investigative Journalism Network, Crain Communications, Bizjournals, the Knight Center for Journalism in the Americas, the Fundación Gabo, Deutsche Welle’s DW Akademie, the European Journalism Centre and the College of Europe in Poland (details of all of these engagements are on my LinkedIn profile.)

-My latest work has been teaching courses in Economics, Media Economics and Multimedia at the University of Navarra in Spain.
+For seven years I taught courses in Economics, Media Economics, and Multimedia at the University of Navarra in Spain.
 My most important volunteer work is as the treasurer and executive committee member for SembraMedia.org, which helps digital media entrepreneurs in the Spanish-speaking world.

 Join the conversation